-This recipe is the one pictured above.
-They are very fudgy loaf pan brownies.
-If you want a more “in-between” style brownie, I recommend making Artpark Brownies.
-They’re a little thicker and lighter in texture.
-You can halve the batch and use a 9×5 inch loaf pan or make as written in a 9 inch square pan.
+Loaf Pan Brownies are very fudgy.
+If you want a more "in-between" style brownie, I recommend making Artpark Brownies.
+They're a little thicker and lighter in texture.
+You can halve the batch and use a 9x5 inch loaf pan or make as written in a 9 inch square pan.

 But back to the Loaf Pan Fudge Brownies.
 I make them fairly often and they're usually a little different each time based on what brands of chocolate I use.
 These days I mostly use Ghirardelli unsweetened, but the dark or semisweet could be anything from chopped up Dove Dark squares or whatever brand of dark chocolate is on sale.

 It is important to use the correct size loaf pan for these brownies.
-An 8 1/2 by 4 1/2 inch loaf pan is narrower than you might think in comparison to a 9×5.
-If for some reason you have to use a loaf pan larger than 8 1/2 by 4 1/2, the brownies will most likely take less than 25 minutes.
-I consider my loaf pan brownies done when the internal temperature registers 205 and climbing.
+An 8 ½ by 4 ½ inch loaf pan is narrower than you might think in comparison to a 9x5.
+If for some reason you have to use a loaf pan larger than 8 ½ by 4 ½, the brownies will most likely take less than 25 minutes.
+I consider my loaf pan brownies done when the internal temperature of the registers 205 and climbing.

 Loaf Pan Fudge Brownies